Jesus takes the Passover meal and invests new meaning in the wine and the bread. The wine symbolises his blood and the bread his body.

 ‘For whenever you eat this bread and drink this cup you proclaim the Lord's death until he comes.’1 Corinthians 11:26, NIV

-It's a reminder to us of what Christ has done for us.
-It's also a reminder that he will return again in the Second Coming.
+It is a reminder to us of what Christ has done for us.
+It is also a reminder that he will return again in the Second Coming.
 Paul goes on to teach about how we should prepare ourselves for that Communion.
-We'll come to that in just a moment.

 Returning back to Luke, let's look at the final verses in our passage.
-I'll just read verse 20 again, and then just add verse 21.
+I will read verse 20 again, and then add verse 21 - 23.

 ‘In the same way after the supper he took the cup saying, “This cup is the new covenant in my blood which is poured out for you, but the hand of him who is going to betray me is with mine on the table.”’
 (Verse 22) - ‘“The Son of Man will go as it has been decreed but woe to that man who betrays him.”’
 (Verse 23) - ‘They began to question among themselves which of them it might be who would do this.’Luke 22:20-23, NIV

-This leads us on to the question of the betrayal of Judas Iscariot which we'll take up later on in our teaching.
+This leads us on to the question of the betrayal of Judas Iscariot which we will take up later on in our teaching.

 ‘For you know that it was not with perishable things such as silver and gold that you are redeemed from the empty way of life handed down to you from your ancestors, but with the precious blood of Christ, a lamb without blemish or defect.’1 Peter 1:18-19, NIV